n3oltd/.github/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+name: "🐛 Bug Report"
-about: Create a report to help us improve
+description: We broke something, again
-title: ''
+title: "[Bug]: "
-labels: ''
+labels: ["type/bug"]
-assignees: ''

----

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+body:
+  - type: markdown
+    attributes:
+      value: |
+        Thanks for reporting an issue!

+  - type: textarea
+    id: bug-steps
+    attributes:
+      label: What are the steps to reproduce this issue?
+      placeholder: |
-1. Go to '...'
+        1.
-2. Click on '....'
+        2.
-3. Scroll down to '....'
+        3. …
         4. See error

-**Expected behavior**
+    validations:
+      required: true

+  - type: textarea
+    id: bug-description
+    attributes:
+      label: What happens?
+      description: A clear and concise description of what the bug is.
+    validations:
+      required: true

+  - type: textarea
+    id: bug-expectation
+    attributes:
+      label: What were you expecting to happen?
-A clear and concise description of what you expected to happen.
+      description: A clear and concise description of what was supposed to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
+    validations:
+      required: true

+  - type: textarea
+    id: bug-logs
+    attributes:
+      label: Paste any relevant logs, error output, etc.
+      description: |
+        Please copy and paste any relevant log output.
+This will be automatically formatted into code, so no need for backticks.
+        (If it’s long, please paste to https://gist.github.com/ and insert the link here.)
+      render: shell

+  - type: textarea
+    id: bug-context
+    attributes:
+      label: Additional context
-Add any other context about the problem here.
+      description: Add any other context you can provide about the problem here.